 That’s all for today!

 Knowing how to align objects in Illustrator will be a great help to organize your artwork.
-It’s much easier than doing it manually when you have to move around the positions and distance of objects.
+It’s much easier than doing it manually when you have to move around the positions and distances of objects.
 It’s a simple and must-know tool for all graphic designers.

 Stay organized 🙂About June Escalada